 M.S. in Marriage, Couple, and Family Counseling (CACREP Accredited)

 Psychologist vs. Psychiatrist: Which Career Is Right for You?

 What’s the difference between a Ph.D. in Psychology and a Psy.D.?

 What Can I Do with a PhD in Psychology?

-Walden’s Ph.D. in Counselor Education and Supervision; M.S. in Marriage, Couple, and Family Counseling; and M.S. in Mental Health Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs, the standard of excellence in counseling education.
+Walden’s Ph.D. in Counselor Education and Supervision; M.S. in Marriage, Couple, and Family Counseling; and M.S. in Clinical Mental Health Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs, the standard of excellence in counseling education.

 © 2014 Walden University